Trainability of Dissipative Perceptron-Based Quantum Neural Networks

 The matrices $H_j^l$ are such that $\Tr[(H_j^l)^2]\leq 2^{n+1}$ and are parametrized as $H_j^l(s)=\sum_{\vec{u}\vec{v}}h^l_{j,\vec{u},\vec{v}} X^{\vec{u}}Z^{\vec{v}}$, with $X^{\vec{u}}Z^{\vec{v}}=X^{u_1}_1Z^{v_1}_1\otimes X^{u_2}_{2}Z^{v_2}_{2}\ldots$, and where $X_j$ and $Z_j$ are Pauli operators on qubit $j$.
 The matrices $K_j^l(s)$ are called {\it parameter matrices}, and at each time-step the coefficients $h^l_{j,\vec{u},\vec{v}}$ need to be optimized.
 As shown in the Supplemental Material, if at least one perceptron $V_j^l(0)$ is sufficiently random so that it forms a global unitary $1$-design, then we find $\langle \partial C/\partial s \rangle\equiv\langle \partial_s C \rangle=0$.

-Let us consider again the case when there are no hidden layers.
-Then, as proved in the Supplemental Material, the following theorem holds. \begin{theorem} Consider a DQNN with deep global perceptrons, which are updated via the parameter matrix multiplication of~\eqref{eq:update}.
-Suppose that for all $j$, the $V_j^1(0)$ perceptrons form independent $2$-designs over $n+1$ qubits.
+As proved in the Supplemental Material, the following theorem holds. \begin{theorem} Consider a DQNN with deep global perceptrons, which are updated via the parameter matrix multiplication of~\eqref{eq:update}.
+Suppose that for all $j,l$, the $V_j^l(0)$ perceptrons form independent $2$-designs over $n+1$ qubits.
 Then the variance of the partial derivative of the cost function with respect to the time-step parameter $s$ is upper bounded as

 when $O_x$ is the global operator of~\eqref{eq:globalop}, or the local operator in~\eqref{eq:localop}. \end{theorem}

 Although the updating method in \eqref{eq:update} simultaneously updates all perceptrons at each time-step, Theorem \ref{theo1} implies that barren plateaus also arise when using the parameter matrix multiplication method.